Equilateral triangle skew condition for quasiconformality: Introduction

 In his book \cite{MR2245223} John Hubbard obtained a new characterization of quasiconformal mappings.
 Let $T$ be a closed topological triangle with specified vertices, $L(T)=\max\{ |a-b| : a,b \text{ are vertices of } T\}$ and $l(T)=\min\{ |a-b| : a,b \text{ are vertices of } T\}$.
 We define

-Note that $f(T)$ is also a topological triangle so the expression $\skew(f(T))$ is defined.
+Note that $f(T)$ is also a topological triangle so the expression ${\hbox{\rm skew}}(f(T))$ is defined.
 Then $f:U\to V$ is quasiconformal provided that there exists an increasing homeomorphism $h:[0,\infty)\to [0,\infty)$ such that

 for all closed Euclidean triangles $T\subset U$.
 In fact, Hubbard showed that it is sufficient to only consider triangles with skew bounded above by $\sqrt{7/3}$.
-He then asks the question of whether it suffices to only consider equilateral triangles.
-Progress was made on this problem in a previous paper by Javier Aramayona and Peter Ha\"{i}ssinsky \cite{MR2436734} in which they show there exists a constant $\epsilon_0>0$ such that if $\epsilon\in[0,\epsilon_0)$ and
+He then asked the question of whether it suffices to only consider equilateral triangles.
+Progress was made on this problem in a previous paper by Javier Aramayona and Peter Ha\"{i}ssinsky \cite{MR2436734} in which they showed that there exists a constant $\epsilon_0>0$ such that if $\epsilon\in[0,\epsilon_0)$ and

-for all equilateral triangles $T$, then $f$ is quasiconformal.
+for all equilateral triangles $T\subset U$, then $f$ is quasiconformal.

 Theorem \ref{thm:main} of this paper answers Hubbard's question in the affirmative.